 There was also simple equality at the mine: The owners didn’t care about a man’s racial background, as long as he could put in a full day.

 According to Tafoya, Hispanics, in particular, fared so well at the mine that it became “like your mother.”

-Tafoya was an early fan of reading, but put aside academic pursuits when he joined the Navy.
+Tafoya was an early fan of reading but put aside academic pursuits when joining the Navy.
 After that, he went to work to raise his children.

 Now, Onofre Tafoya writes and travels.
-His books Mother Magma and Los Mineros tell of his days as a block-cave miner.
+Mother Magma and Los Mineros tell of his days as a block-cave miner.

 He lives in Mammoth, Ariz., ten miles from the former site of the Magma Mine.
 That’s where, he says with his voice choking with emotion, he “became a man.”